Heal the Bay Response to COVID-19

 - Clean and disinfect frequently touched objects and surfaces.

-- Follow all directives and guidelines by your health care provider.
+- Follow all directives and guidelines by your health care provider and local health officials.

 - Get a flu shot to prevent influenza if you have not done so this season.